DDT5/snip1155-reference-impl/README.md

 The SNIP1155 `Send` interface more closely reflects SNIP721 than SNIP20.
 SNIP20's `Send` and `SendFrom` functions can both be performed using SNIP1155's `Send` function.

 ### BatchTransfer and BatchSend
 These functions perform multiple `Transfer`, or `Send` actions in a single transaction.
-Multiple `token_ids` MUST be allowed to be transfered or sent in a batch, including a mix of NFTs and fungible tokens of the same SNIP1155 contract.
+Multiple `token_id`s and recipients MUST be allowed in a batch, including a mix of NFTs and fungible tokens of the same SNIP1155 contract.

 `BatchSend` MUST allow different callback messages to be sent for each `Send` action.